bcaradima/site_bcaradima/readme.md

 Minor changes to the Avicenna theme include:

-- disabled news feed, blog, and CV
+- disabled news, blog, and CV for now
-- changed the Academia header to Education (edit: `themes/avicenna/layouts/partials/about/interests_academia.html`
+- changed the Academia header to Education (edit: `themes/avicenna/layouts/partials/about/interests_academia.html`)
-- modified the presentation of the education bullet points
+- improved the presentation of the education items
-- modified the affiliation sections
+- modified the affiliations
-- modified color scheme at `/themes/avicenna/static/css/style.css`
+- adjusted color scheme in `/themes/avicenna/static/css/style.css`

 to do

-- add news section, for e.g.
+- maybe add news? for instance: https://www.eawag.ch/en/news-agenda/news-portal/news-detail/improved-health-check-for-running-waters/
-https://www.eawag.ch/en/news-agenda/news-portal/news-detail/improved-health-check-for-running-waters/
 - add projects
 - change red color of headers in `style.css`